eugenebang/DREAMwalk/README.md

 ```
 To install the appropriate environment for DREAMwalk, you should install [conda](https://docs.conda.io/en/latest/) package manager.

-After installing `conda` and placing the `conda` executable in `PATH`, the following command will create `conda` environment named `dreamwalk` installed with a GPU-compatible version of `pytorch`.
-It will take up to 30 minutes to setup the environment, but may vary upon the Internet connection and package cache states.
+After installing `conda` and placing the `conda` executable in `PATH`, the following command will create `conda` environment named `dreamwalk`.
+It will take up to 10 minutes to setup the environment, but may vary upon the Internet connection and package cache states.
 ```
 conda env create -f environment.yaml && \
-conda activate dreamwalk && \
+conda activate dreamwalk &&
-conda install pytorch==1.9.0 torchvision==0.10.0 torchaudio==0.9.0 cudatoolkit=11.1 -c pytorch -c conda-forge
 ```

 To check whether DREAMwalk works properly, please refer to the Example codes section below.